kaazing/gateway/doc/multicast/p_admin_multicast.md

 </service>
 ```

-${multicast.verify.begin}
-To verify this configuration, you can start the newsfeed data source that ships with ${gateway.name.short} and pass the multicast URI you configured as a startup argument.
+To verify this configuration, you can start the newsfeed data source that ships with KAAZING Gateway and pass the multicast URI you configured as a startup argument.
 To do this, perform the following steps:

 1. Add the above example to `GATEWAY_HOME/conf/gateway-config.xml` but configure ` udp-interface` to `lo0` (or bind to an interface available for your system).
 You might need to comment out any other `service` elements using the same `accept` or `connect`.
 2. In a command prompt or shell, navigate to `GATEWAY_HOME/bin`.
 3. Run `demo-services.start udp://multicast-group:port-number` (for example, `gateway.demos.start udp://multicast-group`) to start the newsfeed data source.
-4. Run `gateway.start` to start ${the.gateway}.
+4. Run `gateway.start` to start the Gateway.
 5. In a browser, navigate to the server-sent events demo page (by default, this is located at `http://localhost:8001/demo/core/javascript/?d=sse`), enter `http://localhost:8000/sse` and watch the streaming news feed data.

-You can now configure and run a second ${gateway.name.short} to serve server-sent event streams from a different host and port for the same newsfeed multicast data packets.
+You can now configure and run a second KAAZING Gateway to serve server-sent event streams from a different host and port for the same newsfeed multicast data packets.
 Note that services cannot send UDP packets to an MCP acceptor, nor MCP packets to a UDP acceptor.

-${multicast.verify.end}
 <a name="see_also"></a>See Also
 -------------------------------